CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/architecture.md

 ### Minimum Architecture

-The minimum architecture requires only the 4 existing servers:
+The minimum architecture requires 5 servers:

+* 1x Web Application Server, which contains Gateway and will contain a Debug Node.
+For Innovation, the existing Gateway will be upgraded
-* 2x Application Servers for v7.2, each of these will also host one of the three Application Servers for Innovation.
+* 2x Application Servers for v7.2, each of these will also host one of the three Application Servers for Innovation
-* 1x Database Server for v7.2, which will also host the remaining Application Server for Innovation.
+* 1x Database Server for v7.2, which will also host the remaining Application Server for Innovation
-* 1x Database Server for v7.2, which will also host the Load Balancer for Innovation.
+* 1x Database Server for v7.2, which will also host the Load Balancer for Innovation

 {{< figure src="/images/editable/Cortex Innovation and v7.2 Min Architecture.png" class="centre" title="4 Server, Minimum Architecture Diagram" >}}